PostHog/posthog.com/contents/handbook/strategy/strategy.md

 PostHog is *used* by companies of every scale - hobbyists, startups, scale ups and enterprises.

-We're *focussed* on companies that _must_ self host their product analytics.
+We're *focused* on companies that _must_ self host their product analytics.
 These companies:

 * Often have large volumes of events to track.
 This means we need individual deployments to scale to millions of events.
 * Often use data warehouses.
 This means working nicely with a data warehouse is important to us.